Disturbing Channels to Creep You Out at Night, and One Close Encounter with the Deranged Kind

 The line in the coffee shop isn’t bad, I’m served pretty fast by this shops usual standards.
 I’m waiting on my tea and sandwich.
 Only a couple of minutes wait.
 I tuck myself into wait line, and in comes our man.
 Twitching erratically toward to counter.

 “Do you need help?” the concerned cashier asks, but the way she aged by 30-years in a sentence spoke volumes to her experience with this situation.
-A situation that his end of town is just rampant for.
+A situation that this end of town is just rampant for.

 He yammers something unintelligible.
 We’re all watching, like rabbits waiting for the sign to bolt, but all too afraid to slap our foot down to send the signal.